 And all it takes is 5 minutes a day.

 You deserve it.
 You deserve the peace, calm and happiness Mindfulness Meditation can bring.
-You deserve to dissolve all your tensions and face each day relaxed and calm, full or warmth and kindness toward yourself and others.
-You deserve wake up each fully rested after a great nights sleep.
+You deserve to dissolve all your tensions and face each day relaxed and calm, full of warmth and kindness toward yourself and others.
+You deserve to wake up fully rested after a great nights sleep.